 BTC Futures and Arbitrage

 If someone were to buy a large volume of futures offered by an exchange, its BTC futures prices would rise.
-As much as this wouldn’t affect the spot prices, it would provide an arbitrage opportunity, drawing traders eager to cash in on the lower BTC spot prices.
+As this wouldn’t affect the spot prices, it would provide an arbitrage opportunity, drawing traders eager to cash in on the lower BTC spot prices.
 Consequently, BTC spot prices would rise.

 Long Term Effects of Futures on BTC Spot Price